scifm/scifm.github.io/_projects/material_discovery.md

 ---

 {% capture hero_body %}
-Materials science is standing at an inflection point.
-We know that the world’s next great battery, catalyst, or semiconductor hides somewhere in the endless space of possible crystals — but exploring that space atom by atom with density functional theory (DFT) or experiments is impossibly slow.
-What if we could give materials the same kind of foundation models that transformed natural language — models that learn the “grammar of crystals” and can generalize to new compounds, new conditions, and even new physics?

-That question led us to **CLOUD** (Crystal Language mOdel for Unified and Differentiable materials modeling) — a large-scale transformer built to understand the rules that nature writes in symmetry, composition, and structure.
+We know that the world’s next great battery, catalyst, or semiconductor hides somewhere in the endless space of possible crystals — but exploring that space with density functional theory (DFT) or experiments is impossibly slow.
+What if we could give materials the foundation models that transformed natural language — models that learn the “grammar of crystals” and can generalize to new compounds, new conditions, and even new physics?
+That question led us to **CLOUD** — a large-scale transformer built to understand the rules that nature writes in symmetry and composition.
 But to teach such a model, we first needed a new language for crystals themselves.
 {% endcapture %}

 {% include blocks/hero.html